brandur/sorg/content/articles/cloud-databases.md

 * ***Automatic Data Sharding:*** Distinguishes databases where data partitioning and balancing is handled manually by the user versus automatically by the database.
-As an example of a "manual" database, in CitusDB or MongoDB you explicitly tell the database that you want a table to be distributed and tell it what key should be used for sharding (e.g. `user_id`).
+As an example of a "manual" database, in Citus or MongoDB you explicitly tell the database that you want a table to be distributed and tell it what key should be used for sharding (e.g. `user_id`).
 For comparison, Spanner